Serial killer: Data management

 A serial murder investigation generates staggering amounts of data, all of which needs to be reviewed and analyzed.
 A standardized method of documenting and distributing information must be established and investigators must be allowed time to complete reports while investigating leads and at the end of a shift (FBI 2008).
 When the mechanism for data management is insufficient, leads are not only lost or buried but the investigation can be hindered and new information can become difficult to obtain or become corrupted.

 During the Green River Killer investigation, reporters would often find and interview possible victims or witnesses ahead of investigators.
 The understaffed investigation was unable to keep up the information flow, which prevented them from promptly responding to leads.
-To make matters worse, investigators believed that the journalists, untrained in interviewing victims or witnesses of crimes, would corrupt the information and result in unreliable leads (Guillen 2007).
+To make matters worse, investigators believed that the journalists, untrained in interviewing victims or witnesses of crimes, would corrupt the information and result in unreliable leads.

 Memorabilia

 Notorious and infamous serial killers number in the thousands and a subculture revolves around their legacies.
 That subculture includes the collection, sale, and display of serial killer memorabilia, dubbed "murderabilia" by Andrew Kahan, one of the best-known opponents of collectors of serial killer remnants.
 Kahan is the director of the Mayor's Crime Victims Office in Houston.
 He is backed by the families of murder victims and "Son of Sam laws" existing in some states that prevent murderers from profiting from the publicity generated by their crimes.

 Such memorabilia includes the paintings, writings, and poems of these killers.
-Recently, marketing has capitalized even more upon interest in serial killers with the rise of various merchandise such as trading cards, action figures, and books such as The Serial Killer Files: The Who, What, Where, How, and Why of the World's Most Terrifying Murderers by Harold Schechter, and The A-Z Encyclopedia of Serial Killers by Schecter and David Everitt.
+Recently, marketing has capitalized even more upon interest in serial killers with the rise of various merchandise such as trading cards, action figures, and books.
 Some serial killers attain celebrity status in the way they acquire fans and may have previous personal possessions auctioned off on websites like eBay.
 A few examples of this are Ed Gein's 150-pound stolen gravestone and Bobby Joe Long's sunglasses.